- November 6, 2024

 About

-Taiko no Tatsujin: Rhythm Festival is a single player and multiplayer casual shooter game with a kids theme.
+Taiko no Tatsujin: Rhythm Festival is a single player and multiplayer casual shooter game with anime and kids themes.
 It was developed by Bandai Namco Amusement Lab Inc. and was released on November 6, 2024.
 It received mostly positive reviews from critics and very positive reviews from players.

 Taiko no Tatsujin: Rhythm Festival (Nintendo Switch)